GoPersian/fux/README.md

 # Fux

-An interface for works with [gorilla mux](https://github.com/gorilla/mux)
+An interface for works with [Gorilla mux](https://github.com/gorilla/mux)

 ## Installation